Program Overview

 Courses

-The English Master’s Degree Program includes a wide range of English literature courses to choose from.
+The English Master’s Degree Program's curriculum includes a wide range of course options.
 You can tailor your experience to meet your unique learning goals.
 To further personalize your experience, you choose between a thesis or capstone track.

 Example Courses